BUS P256 — Business in a “Flat” World 2015

 Since you must register for spring courses before admission decisions are made, you are advised to register for a full semester load (12-17 credits).
 You should try to keep Fridays 10:00 am-12:30 pm free.
 If you are accepted into the program, the 3 credits may put you over the 17 credit hour limit; if this is the case, you should be prepared to drop one of your other courses.
 Note that you will be administratively enrolled into BUS P256 if you are accepted; you will not have to use OneStart to register for this course.

-There are scholarship opportunities for students interested in the “Business in the Flat World” program:
+There are currently three scholarship opportunities for students interested in the “Business in the Flat World” program:

 For more information regarding this program contact Jessica Zerrer, jessgarr [at] indiana [dot] edu or by visiting the Kelley International Programs Office in HH3038.